Insulated flues improve the draw.

 - the flue is of a large diameter

-then the answer to the proposed question above is a definite YES!
+then the answer is a definite YES!
 Insulated liners keep the flue gases warmer, increase the upward speed of those gases and help prevent condensation.

 Otherwise it is not necessary.
 The air between the liner and the flue will insulate the liner.